 Note: While this post deals with relationships and communication in the workplace, much of the thinking is applicable elsewhere for us too.

 Mastering our relationships

 What do we mean when we talk about our relationships?

-Unless we work for ourselves alone, we have relationships with others as part of our regular working day: fellow team members, delivery partners, internal and external customers and suppliers.
-Even if we are a sole-trader (e.g. a freelance or contract business analyst), we will still have customers, suppliers, and potential service or delivery partners.
+Unless we work by ourselves alone, we have relationships with others as part of our regular working day: fellow team members, delivery partners, internal and external customers and suppliers.
+Even if we are a sole-trader (e.g. a freelance or contractor), we will still have customers, suppliers, and potential service or delivery partners.
 Loosely, we can describe them all as stakeholders.

 How do we do that?
 Here are six steps to how we can ensure that our relationships are effective.